MicrosoftDocs/azure-devops-docs/docs/pipelines/yaml-schema.md

 - `checkout: git://MyProject/MyRepo@features/tools` - checks out the `features/tools` branch
 - `checkout: git://MyProject/MyRepo@refs/head/features/tools` - also checks out the `features/tools` branch
-- `checkout: git://MyProject/MyRepo@refs/tags/MyTag` - checks out the commit references by `MyTag`.
+- `checkout: git://MyProject/MyRepo@refs/tags/MyTag` - checks out the commit referenced by `MyTag`.
 - SAD TODO - can you check out a commit ID?
 According to just before here, to use a commit ID you have to make a tag for it: https://docs.microsoft.com/en-us/azure/devops/pipelines/process/templates?view=azure-devops#template-expressions

 #### Checkout path